How to Use the SAT Bluebook App: Guide to Mock Tests and Device Setup

 3. Go to the “Test” section

-4. Click on your upcoming test to view the ticket
+4. Click on your upcoming test to view and print the ticket

 Device Setup – Final Checklist

-Your test center will not provide a laptop unless pre-arranged.
-Therefore, your personal or school-loaned device must be:
+Your test centre will not provide a laptop unless pre-arranged.
+Your personal or school-loaned device must be:

 • Fully charged (see battery warning below)